Unleash the Engineer in You: Tackle Everyday Problems with STEM Projects

 - Stretchy Rubber Band Science: have you ever grabbed a rubber band and found it so brittle that it snapped when you tried to use it?
 If you are using rubber bands for a homemade (or wooden) rubber band launcher, or for a rubber band-based game, understanding how temperature affects rubber bands (and why) can be really important.
 Should you keep a rubber band stash out of the summer heat, or is summer heat exactly what you need for maximum stretch in your rubber bands?
 Find out with an interesting physics exploration!

-- It's All in the Wrist: Moving Water with the Archimedes Screw Pump: can you easily move water from one place to another using a homemade device that you simply twist?
+- Moving Water with the Archimedes Screw Pump: can you easily move water from one place to another using a homemade device that you simply twist?
 Experiment with a classic design by building your own Archimedes screw pump from ordinary materials.
 Can you improve the pump design to make it more efficient?

 - Build a Gumdrop Geodesic Dome: build a geodesic dome from simple candies and toothpicks to see how math and physics combine in this structure.
 How strong is a geodesic dome?
 What variables influence its strength?
 What happens when you increase the scale of a geodesic dome and make it larger?
 What other materials can you try, and how can you put this structure's strength and durability to the test?